OpenDSA/OpenDSAX/Doc/source/Devstack.rst

 Using the OpenEdX Devstack
 --------------------------

-Follow the instructions `On this wiki page <https://github.com/edx/configuration/wiki/edX-Developer-Stack#using-the-edx-devstack>`_ to bring the VM up and start running OpenEdX Studio and LMS.
+Follow the instructions `in this wiki page <https://github.com/edx/configuration/wiki/edX-Developer-Stack#using-the-edx-devstack>`_ to bring the VM up and start running OpenEdX Studio and LMS.

 --------------------------------------
 Deploying OpenDSAX xblocks on Devstack